mozilla/ActiveData/docs/SQL Shortcomings.md

 Here is a unordered list of the anti-patterns I see when dealing with SQL.
-It is a personal note to myself, but I hope to expand it to explain the benefits of Qb queries.
+It is a personal note to myself, but I hope to expand it to explain the benefits of JSON query expressions.

 This document serves to provide motivation for a query language beyond standard SQL.
-Qb is a query language optimized specifically for hierarchical databases, nested JSON, and data warehouses.
+JSON expressions are a query language optimized specifically for hierarchical databases, nested JSON, and data warehouses.

 JSON vs SQL
 ------------

-A deliberate feature of a Qb is it's JSON.
+A deliberate feature of a JSON expressions are it's JSON.
 It can be easily declared in Python and Javascript code, and easily manipulated by code.

 Many of the SQL's shortcomings, which I touch on below, are overcome by string concatenation on client-side code.
 Good ORM libraries will formalize this string manipulation with a series of function calls, which are used to create a abstract syntax tree, which is serialized to SQL.
 SQLAlchemy is a particularly good ORM because it leverages Python's magic methods to make elegant imperative Python expressions generate those data structures behind the scenes.
 But, in every case, you are running code that generates a data structure, which is then used to generate SQL.

 	ORM Expressions -> AST -> SQL -> network -> SQL -> AST -> Query

-Qb is slightly better in this regard:  It is its own AST, and does not require serialization to a complex intermediate language.
+JSON expressions are slightly better in this regard:  It is its own AST, and does not require serialization to a complex intermediate language.
 Furthermore, an ORM library would be trivial to write, so trivial that it would provide negligible benefit over simply stating the JSON structure directly.

-	Qb -> JSON -> network -> JSON -> Qb -> Query
+	JSON Expressions -> JSON -> network -> JSON -> JSON Expressions -> Query

 ###Splitting credit and debit